by Katie Smyth

 Theatrical self-consciousness is nothing new.
 In Henry V, Shakespeare recognised the limitations of "this wooden O" by inciting his audience to believe itself to be on the field of Agincourt.
 Later, the advent of Modernism saw theatre throw off its cloak of naturalism and profess its falsity with a greater degree of openness than ever before.
 Today, gone are the days of entering the auditorium and suspending your disbelief.

+Contemporary theatregoers are treated to stripped back sets and characters that often parody rather than play their parts to expose the performance to be nothing more than an act or representation of the real.
 In its past season Edinburgh's Lyceum Theatre has embraced such self-conscious drama, playing host to Brian Friel's Living Quarters and Pirendello's Six Characters in search of an Author.
 SquareOne Entertainment spoke to actor Ron Donachie who played the domineering father figure in each production to get to the crux of the matter and discover why drama which declares itself to be make-believe is proving so popular.

 Striding into a quiet café, Donachie retains some of the militaristic air of his Living Quarters' character Commandant Frank Butler.
 His jaunty tam 'o shanter and billowing trench coat evoke something of the fictional war hero.
 However, open and friendly, Donachie chats freely about the plays with none of his character's brusque reserve.